 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires that our officers and directors, and persons who own more than ten percent of a registered class of our equity securities, file reports of ownership and changes in ownership with the SEC and with any exchange on which the Company's securities are traded.
 Officers, directors and persons owning more than ten percent of such securities are required by SEC regulation to file with the SEC and furnish the Company with copies of all reports required under Section 16(a) of the Exchange Act.
-To our knowledge, based solely upon our review of the copies of such reports furnished to us, during the fiscal year ended December 31, 2016, all Section 16(a) filing requirements applicable to our officers, directors and greater than 10% beneficial owners were complied with except that a Form 3 has not been filed by Paul Boris, a Form 3 has not been filed by Lance Anderson, a Form 3 was filed late by Edward Kay, a Form 4 was filed late by Edward Kay, resulting in one transaction not being reported on a timely basis, and a Form 4 was filed late by Michael Scott, resulting in one transaction not being reported on a timely basis, and a Form 4 was filed late by Michael Scott, resulting in one transaction not being reported on a timely basis.
+To our knowledge, based solely upon our review of the copies of such reports furnished to us, during the fiscal year ended December 31, 2017, all Section 16(a) filing requirements applicable to our officers, directors and greater than 10% beneficial owners were complied with except that a Form 3 was filed late pertaining to Paul Boris.